Foundations of Project Management: Essential Skills for Success

 Not all projects should be managed the same way.

-Predictive (Waterfall)
+Predictive (Waterfall) Adaptive (Agile)

-• Defined upfront requirements
+Defined upfront requirements Iterative delivery

-• Sequential phases
+Sequential phases Continuous feedback

-• Controlled change
+Controlled change Embraces change

-Construction, infrastructure, regulated environments
+Best for: Construction, infrastructure, regulated environments Best for: Software, innovation, uncertain environments

 👉 Most organizations today operate in hybrid models.